mtmzakir/BookStore-ReactNativeApp/README.md

     npm install react-native-vector-icons --save

-Replace these files inside your Folder
+Replace all files files inside your Folder

-then run app with this command expo start --clear
+then run app with this command

+    expo start --clear